Herman Schlom

 Herman Schlom (1904–1983) was a film producer who first received film credit as an assistant director for Dracula in 1931.
-He worked primarily for Republic Pictures then RKO Pictures.
-Some of Schlom's notable films, as a producer, include the crime thrillers The Devil Thumbs a Ride (1947), Born to Kill (1947), Dick Tracy Meets Gruesome (1947) and Follow Me Quietly (1949).
+He worked primarily for Republic Pictures, then RKO Radio Pictures.
+Some of Schlom's notable films, as a producer, include the crime thrillers The Devil Thumbs a Ride (1947), Born to Kill (1947), Dick Tracy Meets Gruesome (1947) and Armored Car Robbery (1950).

+Career

+Schlom's independent production Li'l Abner was distributed by RKO.
+This earned Schlom an invitation to join the RKO staff in 1941.
+He became a prolific contributor to the studio's B-picture production, assigned to low-budget thrillers and series films.
+He produced The Great Gildersleeve and its ensuing series; he also supervised the Dick Tracy series and the Zane Grey westerns.
+Schlom developed a reputation for being efficient and economical, and by 1946 Schlom inherited series that were ending, along with their lowered budgets: The Falcon, Brown and Carney, Morgan Conway, Ralph Edwards.
+Schlom also produced five stylish film noir thrillers between 1947 and 1950.

-He was the producer of a number of Tim Holt westerns.
-According to Richard Martin "“Herman was one of RKO's best B producers.
+Schlom's experience with the Zane Grey pictures led to his taking over the Tim Holt B-western unit in 1947.
+According to Holt's co-star Richard Martin, "“Herman was one of RKO's best B producers.
 He could get a lot of quality into a picture for a few dollars.
-He lived with the pictures he was producing twenty-four hours a day, trying to refine them, make them better.
+He lived with the pictures he was producing 24 hours a day, trying to refine them, make them better.
 He fought for excellent music backgrounds and outstanding photography."
+Schlom kept making Holt westerns until the series lapsed in 1952; these were his last theatrical films.

 He was also a producer of the 1956–1957 western television series My Friend Flicka, starring Johnny Washbrook, Gene Evans, Anita Louise, and Frank Ferguson.